rachel-king4/wsaa_bigproject/README.md

 This repository stores the Web Services and Application project assigned as part of the Web Services and Application module.

-The Web Services and Application module was undertaken in the third semester of Higher Diploma in Science in Computing in Data Analytics.
+The Web Services and Application module was undertaken in the third semester of Higher Diploma in Science in Computing in Data Analytics, January-May 2024.

 ## **Table of Contents**